wei-py/app/ios/BUILD_FIXES.md

    - Ensure 'Automatically manage signing' is checked
    - Ensure your development team is selected
    - Check for any errors or warnings in the 'Signing & Capabilities' tab
+   - If you see "conflicting provisioning settings" error, make sure you're not mixing automatic signing with manual provisioning profile selection

 4. **Update Dependencies**
    ```bash